The Detail (The Wire): Plot

 McNulty and Bunk investigate William Gant's murder.
-McNulty believes the Barksdale Organization had him killed as a show of force towards potential witnesses; Bunk is skeptical that anybody would kill a witness after they had already testified.
+McNulty believes the Barksdale Organization had Gant killed as a show of force towards potential witnesses; Bunk is skeptical that anybody would kill a witness after they had already testified.
 McNulty visits Judge Phelan, who pressures Deputy Commissioner Burrell to have Lieutenant Daniels allow McNulty on the case.
-Mollified, Phelan agrees not to call the media about the murder.
+Mollified, Phelan agrees not to call the media about the Gant murder.

-Daniels and his detail arrive at their new office–a damp basement with little furniture.
-The rest of the detail is introduced, but Daniels dismisses them all as useless "humps," especially after Officer Roland "Prez" Pryzbylewski accidentally discharges his weapon indoors.
+Daniels and his detail arrive at their new office – a damp basement with little furniture.
+The rest of the detail is introduced, but Daniels dismisses them all as useless "humps", especially after Officer Roland "Prez" Pryzbylewski accidentally discharges his weapon indoors.
 When Daniels visits Assistant State's Attorney Rhonda Pearlman to complain, she tells him that Prez was nearly indicted for shooting his own patrol car.
 Daniels confides that he feels Burrell sent him a message by not allowing him to pick his own detail.
 He meets with Lieutenant Cantrell and convinces him to assign Detective Leander Sydnor (Cantrell's best man) to counterbalance Prez (his worst).

 Carver, Greggs and Herc photograph Bubbles from a rooftop as he marks Barksdale dealers by pretending to sell them red hats.
 When Greggs brings Bubbles in to identify the dealers, McNulty is surprised by the scale of the Barksdale Organization.
 McNulty and Bunk visit D'Angelo in the Pit to press him on the Gant murder.
 When D'Angelo refuses to cooperate, they arrest him without a charge.
 Under interrogation, they play upon D'Angelo's conscience; he is manipulated into writing a letter of condolence to Gant's family.
 Barksdale attorney Maurice Levy arrives and stops D'Angelo from further self-incrimination.

 Greggs and McNulty show the letter to Daniels, who is skeptical about its usefulness in building a case.
 Now free, D'Angelo takes his girlfriend, Donette, and their infant son to a family party, where Avon rebukes him for the letter.
 While drinking late at night, Herc, Carver and Prez decide to intimidate the Barksdales.
 Prez pistol-whips a teenager, Kevin Johnston, for leaning on his car and mouthing off.
-Gunfire rains down from residents of the projects, and Herc is hit.
+Gunfire rains down from the high-rise projects, and Herc is hit.
 The next day, Daniels berates the three and asks who hit Johnston.
 Prez confesses, and Daniels instructs him to lie that he feared for his safety.

 Bunk informs McNulty that the Gant murder has made the front page, likely from a leak by Phelan.
 Alone, McNulty drinks heavily and is too inebriated to stop a nearby car theft.
 Daniels dines with his wife Marla, a local politician, who admonishes him for covering up police brutality.
 She counsels him to withdraw from the politically charged case.
-Daniels is later awakened with news that Johnston has permanently lost use of one eye.
+Daniels is later awakened with news that Johnston has permanently lost the use of one eye.